 323. Pick-up.-If the engine hesitates instead of responding quickly to the accelerator after running slowly, repeat the acceleration test with the mixture lever in different positions until the best place is found for this performance.
-If this position is above the normal position, the slow-running tube is probably too short, and vice versa; sometimes, however, a bad pickup is due to the throttle screw or80 being set to run the engine too slowly.
+If this position is above the normal position, the slow-running tube is probably too short, and vice versa; sometimes, however, a bad pick-up is due to the throttle screw oi80 (Fig. 13) or oi977 (Fig. 12A) being set to run the engine too slowly.